Ignition system: Induction coil systems

-The Benz Patent-Motorwagen and the Ford Model T used a trembler coil ignition system.
-A trembler coil was a battery-powered induction coil; the trembler interrupted the current through the coil and caused a quick series of sparks during each firing.
+As batteries became more common in cars (due to the increased usage of electric starter motors), magneto systems were replaced by systems using an induction coil.
+The 1886 Benz Patent-Motorwagen and the 1908 Ford Model T used a trembler coil ignition system, whereby the trembler interrupted the current through the coil and caused a rapid series of sparks during each firing.
 The trembler coil would be energized at an appropriate point in the engine cycle.
-In the Model T, the four-cylinder engine had a trembler coil for each cylinder; a commutator (timer case) delivered power to the trembler coils.
-The Model T would be started on battery but then switched to a magneto.
+In the Model T, the four-cylinder engine had a trembler coil for each cylinder.